 9 FREE THINGS TO DO WHEN VISITING MASON CITY, IOWA

 Located at 2021 4th St. SW – This is one stop you don’t want to miss when starting your trip.
-At the Visitor Center, you will find an array of brochures and free information about local attractions, entertainment and local community events.
+At the Visitor Center, you will find an array of brochures and free information about local attractions, entertainment and community events.
 A friendly staff member will greet you at the door and point out all of the must-sees, lodging, dining /shopping information, driving directions and so much more!
 Grab a FREE Mason City Travel Guide and look for a FREE souvenir coupon- (HINT, HINT).
 The Visitor Center is staffed: M-F 8-4:30am.
 24-hour access to maps, brochures and information is available.

 The Music Man Footbridge is named in honor of Mason City native Meredith Wilson, an internationally renowned composer.
-The Footbridge is located on 2nd St. SE in Mason City over Willow Creek – connecting River Heights Drive and South Connecticut Ave.
+The bridge is located on 2nd St. SE in Mason City over Willow Creek – connecting River Heights Drive and South Connecticut Ave.

 The Charles H. MacNider Art Museum (303 2nd St. SE) houses a permanent collection of American art, the famous Bil Baird Puppets and an impressive range of ceramics.
 Admission is FREE for a self-guided tour.
 The museum offers changing exhibits, films, studio classes, special events, Imagination Playground and a gift museum shop.